- David Roushdy

 There are 3 main types of rentals you’ll find in Hoboken and Downtown Jersey City:

 Condos in larger apartment buildings which are privately owned and being rented directly by the owner

 Apartments in amenity buildings which are rent-only and managed by a management company

 In Hoboken you’ll find fewer large apartment buildings and more brown stone residential units.
 In downtown Jersey City you’ll find a lot more high-rise apartment buildings than in Hoboken.
 These buildings generally feature some amenities such as 24 hr concierge, fitness centers, lounges, and on-site parking.
 Keep in mind that these buildings can sometimes charge an amenity fee and are usually more costly.
-This is because they tend to be newer units in newer buildings.
+According to these Long Beach property managers this is because they tend to be newer units in newer buildings.
 They’ll tend to have central air while with many brownstone units you’ll rely on window units for A/C. Occasionally some larger managed apartment building will offer incentives to fill vacant units such as free rent.
 This is less common with private landlords.
 Narrowing down your wants and needs before starting you search will save you time and allow you

 Applications and Fees